Gelatin microparticle

 Gelatin Microparticles are polymer microparticles constructed of gelatin.
-Gelatin, a bipolymer, is produced through the hydrolysis of collagen.
+Gelatin, a biopolymer, is produced through the hydrolysis of collagen.
 Gelatin, along with its more familiar uses, is widely used for the production of microparticles due to its efficiency in forming gels as well as its biodegradability as a particle.
 Gelatin can be manipulated to form a stable matrix for biologically reactive compounds, allowing for the incorporation and protection against enzymatic degradation.
 Gelatin Microparticles are versatile particles and are easily loadable for the use within drug systems and alongside growth factors post-synthesis.
 Gelatin microparticles also allow for the biochemically controlled release of drug particles, growth factors, and other biological molecules.

 Production

 There are multiple production protocols used to synthesize gelatin microparticles.
 These production protocols include spray drying, precipitation, solvent evaporation, and emulsification.
 Water in water (w/w) emulsification is the most popular method of production.
 W/w was developed in order to address the loss of parrtical-product bioactivity which is associated with chemically induced preparation.